SCasarotto/react_redux_aws_cognito/README.md

 # react_redux_aws_cognito

-Basic usage of amazon-cognito-identity with modern javascript tooling, react, and the npm ecosystem.
+Basic usage of amazon-cognito-identity with, React, React Router v4, Redux and the npm ecosystem.
 You can use it as a boilerplate for your next kickass AWS-based ES6 serverless react/redux site.

 ## Getting Started